Emil Lewis Holmdahl: Early life

-US Military Service
+US military service

 Spanish–American War

 Emil Holmdahl was perhaps destined to live an uneventful life, but the Spanish–American War had broken out in 1898 shortly after the USS Maine exploded off the coast of Cuba and US president William McKinley had issued a call for arms requesting 50,000 volunteers to bolster the regular army, however the Army would eventually receive 220,000, vastly higher than the requested 50,000.
 Holmdahl was overcome with a new sense of adventure and patriotism and wanted to take part.
-Holmdahl’s older brother Monty had already enlisted, but Holmdahl was only 15 years old and was 2 years off from being allowed to enlist at the minimum age of 17.
+Holmdahl's older brother Monty had already enlisted, but Holmdahl was only 15 years old and was 2 years off from being allowed to enlist at the minimum age of 17.
 Holmdahl desperately wanted to join the war however and went to a recruiting office to enlist, where a grizzled sergeant could tell he was underage and told him to wait a few years.
 Holmdahl knew the war would be over by then and acting with his usual confidence that would make him famous in the future, he took his small amount of savings and went to a different recruiting office.
 He hired a man to act as his father, and had him tell the recruiters that he was of age.
 The plan worked and he successfully enlisted in the 51st Iowa Volunteer Infantry Regiment as a rifleman.